LaboratorioBioinformatica/vHULK/README.md

 ```
 (vHULK)$ python download_and_set_models.py
 ```
-This will create a new directory called `models`, which stores all necessary data.
+This will download HMM models to a directory called `models`, which stores all necessary data.
 You can move the whole directory in a location of your preference and point to it with the `-m` option of `vHULK.py` when running vHULK.
 By default, vHULK searches for it in the same path where the executable is